 What do we provide with the funding?

-- Specialist SpLD (Specific Learning Difficulties) trained teachers and the provision of one to one sessions for pupils requiring support
+- Support by specialist SpLD trained teacher and the provision of one to one sessions over an extended period

-- Social and emotional support and interventions to improve attendance, behaviour and self-esteem
+- Social & emotional support/interventions to improve attendance and behaviour

-- Use of sensory resources and room at a specialist setting to support pupils within EYFS with their development
+- Use of sensory resources and room at specialist setting to support pupils within EYFS with their development.

-The Year 1 phonics data shows a gap of 3.7% between pupil premium children and all children, in comparison the national gap was 11% so the gap in attainment is lower than that shown nationally.
-The overall attainment of 77% is lower than national attainment of 81% due to a higher than average number of children on the SEN register (20%).
-With the number of children with EAL this shows children have made a good start in acquiring the skills for reading and early intervention by the school has narrowed the gap for disadvantaged pupils.
+The Year 1 phonics data shows a gap of 7% between pupil premium children and all children.
+The Manchester gap was 9% and the national gap was 13% so the gap in attainment is lower than that shown in Manchester and nationally.
+The overall attainment of 73% is below national attainment in 2017, which was 81%.
+8 children are on the SEN register and of those 8, 5 are at a significant level with Educational Psychologist involvement.